cilium/cilium/Documentation/configuration/metrics.rst

 contact the Kubernetes API server for these lists and must have permissions to do so.

-An example `promethues configuration <https://github.com/cilium/cilium/blob/master/examples/kubernetes/addons/prometheus/prometheus.yaml>`_ can be found alongside the reference Cilium Kubernetes DaemonSet spec.
+An example of a Prometheus configuration can be found alongside the reference Cilium Kubernetes DaemonSet spec in :git-tree:`examples/kubernetes/addons/prometheus/prometheus.yaml`

 The critical discovery section is: